monsihv/GEMM/README.md

 ### 5. Blocking comes back from the dead

 Now that I had a 4x4 tile in flight I was touching a lot of B at once, so I figured maybe tiling is useful again after all, keep that big block in L1.
 Tried it.
 Small improvement, nothing dramatic.

-Then I ran the sweep past N=2048 and the register kernel fell off a cliff:
+Then I ran the sweep out to bigger N and the register kernel fell apart.
+Badly.
-25 → 18.6 → 8.3 → 4.5.

 The microkernel walks a 4 wide column strip of B across N distinct cache lines.
 Past a certain N that strip stops fitting in L1 and every single k iteration re-fetches it.
+So I needed cache blocking again, and this time for a reason I could actually name.

 So blocking was never wrong.
 It was conditional on the kernel. ikj had nothing to block.
-The register microkernel *manufactures* the exact working set that tiling exists to fix.
-Re-fusing them brought the top end back and took N=4096 from 4.5 to ~12.
+The register microkernel manufactures the exact working set that tiling exists to fix.

-Found out afterwards this is also why every tutorial does register blocking before tiling.
-Nobody mentions that the order is load bearing.

 ### 6. Doing the vectorization myself (NEON)